zarstensen/EchoMIDI/README.md

 This requires Conan to be installed.

 `EchoMIDI_GEN_DOCS`
-Creates the EchoMIDI_DOCS target, which generates an HTML documentation, using Doxygen.
-It is also generated when building the ALL target.
+Creates the `EchoMIDI_DOCS` target, which generates an HTML documentation, using Doxygen.
+It is also generated when building the `ALL_BUILD` target.
 The documentation is placed in the binary directory under the docs folder.

 This requires Doxygen to be installed.